AgoraIO-Community/convo-ai-go-server/GUIDE.md

 ## Server Entry Point

-Let's start by setting up our main application file that will serve as the entry point for our server.
-We'll begin by creating a clean, well-organized structure that loads our environment variables, sets up the configuration, and initializes our router with the necessary middleware and routes.
+Start by setting up the main application file, which will be the entry point for our server.
+We'll then load the environment variables, set up the configuration, and initialize the router with the appropriate middleware and routes.

-Create the `main.go` file with the following content:
+Create the `main.go` file

 ```bash
 touch main.go